Azure/Azure-Verified-Modules/docs/content/contributing/terraform/terraform-contribution-flow/_index.md

 ### 5. Implement your contribution

 To implement your contribution, we kindly ask you to first review the [shared](/Azure-Verified-Modules/specs/shared/) & [Terraform-specific](/Azure-Verified-Modules/specs/terraform/) specifications and [composition guidelines](/Azure-Verified-Modules/contributing/bicep/terraform/) in particular to make sure your contribution complies with the repository's design and principles.

-If you're working on a new module, we'd also ask you to ...

 <!--
 TODO: